rootwork/rootwork.org/hugo/content/blog/2008-05-27/index.md

 slug: 'hundreds-gather-social-change-tech-netsquared-year-three' # Recommended length is 3 to 5 words.
 aliases:
   - /p/080527

+# For the post as it appears in lists.
+summary: >
-description: 'The NetSquared Year Three conference has gotten off to a great
+  The NetSquared Year Three conference has gotten off to a great start:
-  start: Nonprofit staffers, activists, techies and funders gathering to talk about -- and award some money to -- using technology for social change.' # For SEO and social media snippets.
+  Nonprofit staffers, activists, techies and funders gathering to talk about -- and award some money to -- using technology for social change.

+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'The NetSquared Year Three conference has gotten off to a great start:
+  The NetSquared Year Three conference has gotten off to a great start:
-  Nonprofit staffers, activists, techies and funders gathering to talk about -- and award some money to -- using technology for social change.' # For the post in lists.
+  Nonprofit staffers, activists, techies and funders gathering to talk about -- and award some money to -- technology for social change.

 draft: false # Change to 'false' to publish this post.
 featured: false